Continuous Integration

 GitLab CI also supports sharding tests between multiple jobs using the parallel:matrix option.
 The test job will run multiple times in parallel in a single pipeline, but with different variable values for each instance of the job.
 In the example below, we have 2 PROJECT

-values and 1 SHARD_TOTAL
+values and 10 SHARD

-value, resulting in a total of 20 jobs to be run.
+values, resulting in a total of 20 jobs to be run.

 stages: